 Honors students benefit from a number of advantages, including priority registration, Honors housing, and unique programming.
-To read about these advantages and more, please click here.
+Read more about these advantages »

 Honors courses are offered in nearly every category of General Education.
-Additionally, many upper-level Honors courses, including interdisciplinary seminars, are offered in departments throughout the University that can count towards a student’s programmatic, major, or supporting course requirements.
-For more information on Honors courses, please click here.
+Additionally, many upper-level Honors courses, including interdisciplinary seminars, are offered in departments throughout the University that can count towards a students programmatic, major, or supporting course requirements.
+Read more about Honors courses »

 Honors courses are designed to challenge and engage you.
 Many students prefer Honors courses because of the emphasis on oral and written communication, the close relationships with other students and faculty, and the opportunity to explore topics more fully than in classes with larger enrollments.
 These characteristics tend to make Honors courses more stimulating and perhaps more demanding, though not necessarily more difficult than other college courses.
-For more information on Honors courses, please click here.
+Read more about Honors courses »

-Honors eligible students may take up to three Honors courses per semester (HON 101 and laboratories are exceptions to this limit).
-Students may not take more than two Honors seminars in any semester.
+Honors eligible students may take up to two Honors courses per semester (HON 101 and laboratories are exceptions to this limit).

 Because admission to all University Honors classes requires permission from the University Honors Program, you must see an Honors advisor prior to registration to obtain permission.
 All advisors are available by appointment prior to the start of registration.
-For more information on scheduling an advising appointment »
+Read more about scheduling an advising appointment »

 All Honors classes are filled on a first-come, first-served basis, and the Honors Program does not over-enroll any of its courses.
 However, waiting lists are kept for all Honors courses, which are managed by the Honors advisors and staff.
 Students who wish to have their name added to the wait list for a closed Honors course must see an Honors advisor.
 If a space becomes available in the course, students are given two days to register for the course before their spot is relinquished to the next student on the list.
 Wait lists for Honors courses are separate from the wait lists managed through ULink.

 To remain in good standing in the Honors Program, students must have a 3.35 or better cumulative GPA.
 If a student falls below the minimum GPA after their first semester, they may be suspended from the Honors Program.
-For more information on the GPA requirement »
+Read more about the GPA requirement »

 If you are unable to meet the minimum required GPA of 3.35, you will receive an email at your UofL email address notifying you that you have been suspended from the Honors Program.
 Because early registration occurs before you receive grades for a semester, you may be suspended from the Honors Program even though you are registered for an Honors course.
 You will not be removed from any Honors courses for which you are registered.
 However, you will not be permitted to register for additional Honors courses until your GPA reaches the required minimum.

-To be readmitted to the Honors Program after you have been suspended, you must speak with an Honors advisor once your cumulative GPA reaches a level of 3.35 or higher.
+To be readmitted to the Honors Program after you have been suspended, you may submit a Reinstatement Request Form once your cumulative GPA reaches a level of 3.35 or higher.

 Yes!
 An exciting component of the Honors curriculum is the Overseers International Seminar.
 Offered annually, this course combines semester-long study at UofL with substantially subsidized travel to locations outside of the United States.
 Students have traveled to destinations such as Great Britain, Japan, South Africa, New Zealand, China and Taiwan.
-For more information on Honors travel seminars, please click here.
+Read more about Honors travel seminars »

-o Average high school GPA of incoming freshmen Honors student: 3.91
+- Average high school GPA of incoming freshmen Honors student: 4.26

-o Average ACT composite score of incoming freshmen Honors student: 30
+- Average ACT composite score of incoming freshmen Honors student: 31

-o Incoming Honors freshmen living on campus: 505
+- Incoming Honors freshmen living on campus: 91%

-o Incoming Honors freshmen receiving a scholarship: 99%
+- Incoming Honors freshmen receiving a scholarship: 99.6%

-No. We highly recommend Threlkeld Hall to Honors students, especially first-year students, because of its central location on campus and its scheduled study hours.
+No. We highly recommend Kurz Hall to Honors students, especially first-year students, because of its central location on campus and the Honors community.
 There are, however, not enough beds to accommodate all Honors students, so it is not a requirement to live there.
-For more information regarding Honors housing, please click here.
+Read more about Honors housing »